Merzlabs/pecuniator/README.md

 * No customer data on external servers.
 Everything is local
 * Import CAMT transaction data
-* Write a basic synchronous API with objects (and typings) to access data
+* Write a basic synchronous API with objects and typings to access data
-* (Monaco editor for building scripts)
+* Monaco (VSCode like) editor for building scripts

 ### Planned features